scraper-bots/news_summarizer/README.md

 ### Common Issues

-**1. Quota Exceeded (429 Error)**
+**1. Model Not Found (404 Error)**
 ```
-Error: 429 RESOURCE_EXHAUSTED
+Error: 404 NOT_FOUND - model not found for API version v1beta
-Solution: Using gemini-1.5-flash with generous free tier (1,500 requests/day)
+Solution: Using gemini-2.5-flash (compatible with google-genai SDK v1beta)
-Note: If you see "limit: 0", check model name - only 1.5 series available on free tier in Dec 2024
+Note: Use gemini-2.5-flash, NOT gemini-1.5-flash (deprecated in v1beta API)
 ```

 **2. Bot Protection (403 Error)**